Zearin/content/files/en-us/web/api/sensor_apis/index.md

 ### Defensive programming

 As stated in Feature Detection, checking for a particular sensor API is insufficient for feature detection.
 The existence of an actual sensor must be confirmed as well.
-This is where defensive programming is needed.
-Defensive programming requires three strategies.
+This is where _defensive programming_ is needed.

+Defensive programming requires three strategies:

-- Checking for thrown errors when instantiating a sensor object.
+1. Checking for thrown errors when instantiating a sensor object.
-- Listening for errors thrown during its use.
+2. Listening for errors thrown during its use.
-- Handling the errors gracefully so that the user experience is enhanced rather than degraded.
+3. Handling the errors gracefully so that the user experience is enhanced rather than degraded.

 The code example below illustrates these principles.
 The {{jsxref('statements/try...catch', 'try...catch')}} block catches errors thrown during sensor instantiation.
 It listens for {{domxref('Sensor.error_event', 'error')}} events to catch errors thrown during use.
 The only time anything is shown to the user is when [permissions](/en-US/docs/Web/API/Permissions_API) need to be requested and when the sensor type isn't supported by the device.